Here's what you need to know about the NYC housing lottery and the interview process.

 To be eligible for the NYC housing lottery, residents need to meet specific income requirements.

-If you live in New York City, you probably know the answer.
+New York City is an incredibly expensive city to rent or buy property.
 Next to San Francisco, where the average cost of a home is $1.6 million, and rent for a one-bedroom apartment goes for over $3,600, New York City is the most challenging city to secure affordable housing.

 San Francisco’s tight housing market is relatively new.
 New York’s is not.
 The government started rent control in NYC back during World War II.
 It’s helped a bit but hasn’t done much to increase the number of affordable NYC apartments.
 Some say that it lessens the amount of moderately priced units because developers and landlords have a big cap on their return on investment with rent control.